 "I was very glad we were able to sign the fast-track agreement today so that the speed with which you provide licences to companies to set up the business is increased." - Hon'ble Chancellor of Germany, Angela Merkel

 Invest India, acts as the facilitation agency for this mechanism, which aims to expedite resolution of issues faced by German companies in India.
-Since its formal institution in March 2016, Invest India has successfully facilitated resolution of over 70% of the issues that are a part of the mechanism, working closely with various stakeholders including the Corporates, German Embassy, Central Government Ministries, State Governments, Regulatory bodies and Industry Associations.
+Since its formal institution in March 2016, Invest India has successfully facilitated the resolution of over 70% of the issues that are a part of the mechanism, working closely with various stakeholders including the Corporates, German Embassy, Central Government Ministries, State Governments, Regulatory bodies and Industry Associations.
 This along with the ease of doing business has further built the trust shown by German companies in the Indian economy, leading to many companies expanding their presence in India.

 "We see Germany as a natural partner in achieving our vision of India's economic transformation.
 With a view to helping the German companies, we have put in place a Fast Track Mechanism.
 A number of issues have already been resolved through this mechanism.
 We are doing it sincerely because we value German participation a lot." – Hon'ble Prime Minister, Narendra Modi

 To build on the positive results of this mechanism, Invest India facilitated the first ‘Ease of Doing Business’ Roundtable with German investors in June 2018.
 It primarily aimed at addressing issues and obtaining feedback from German companies on improving the ease of doing business environment in India.
-This roundtable, co-chaired by Secretary, DIPP (Chairman, Invest India) and Ambassador of Germany to India, will now be an annual event.
+This roundtable, co-chaired by Secretary, DPIIT (Chairman, Invest India) and Ambassador of Germany to India, will now be an annual event.

 As a testament to the success of this mechanism, the Government of India has instituted similar mechanisms with other countries as well such as with the United Kingdom and the European Union.
+Learn more about the India Germany relations and trade.